Yew12347/device-xiaomi-apollo/README.md

 - postmarketOS device target created
 - Bootloader unlock required
   (Xiaomi enforces a countdown timer before unlocking)
-- i did not test the image yet because my bootloader is waiting to be unlocked

 > This port is experimental.
 > Do **not** expect a fully working phone.